 BRIEFING NOTE SUMMARY

-- Youth unemployment currently sits at 13.2% and the region faces a skills shortage in areas related to health, allied health, aviation and a number of other STEAM professions.
+- Youth unemployment sits at 12.6% and the region faces a skills shortage in health, allied health, aviation and a number of other STEAM professions.

-With a strong student base now established, CQUniversity and James Cook University (JCU) continue to experience rapid growth in the Cairns region.
-Through collaborative partnerships, to address current gaps in education pathways the two universities are working to build capacity across a range of industries and community initiatives.
+With a strong student base now established, CQUniversity (CQU) and James Cook University (JCU) continue to grow in the Cairns region.
+Through collaborative partnerships and to address current gaps in education pathways the two universities are working to build capacity across a range of industries and community initiatives.

-- a permanent new CQUniversity Cairns CBD campus ($50 million); and
+- A permanent new CQUniversity Cairns CBD campus ($50m for construction/fit out) and

-- Stages 2 and 3 of the CQUniversity Asia Pacific Aviation Hub ($45 million).
+- Stage 2 of the CQUniversity Asia Pacific Aviation Hub ($10m).

 CQUniversity currently operates from four leased premises across Cairns.
 The proposed new campus will allow the consolidation of these sites, with the exception of the Aviation Centre which will remain co-located with Cairns Airport.

-JCU: Based in JCU’s Division of Tropical Health and Medicine, JCU proposes to establish a Tropical Global Health Centre to produce research-enabled clinicians with extensive clinical training in population health and global public policy.
+JCU: Building on 30 years of commitment to Cairns and the Far North, James Cook University proposes to expand Cairns based activity to ensure that students can study a full medical degree program in Cairns.
+JCU proposes to establish a Tropical Global Health Centre to produce research-enabled clinicians with extensive clinical training in population health and global public policy.

 The Centre will leverage investment in the Cairns University Hospital to provide students with globally relevant training and deliver a medical workforce specifically prepared to handle regional health challenges.
 Although initially focused on the medical workforce, the program will subsequently expand to include nursing, dentistry, allied health, pharmacy and veterinary health professionals.

-In April 2020 (early figures for COVID-19), annual trend unemployment sat at 8.1% however most employment occurred within the 25-44 year age group, leaving youth unemployment (15-24 years) at a much higher estimated 13.2%.
-While Cairns has two universities, access to appropriate courses and pathways into University are critical in bridging the high youth unemployment rate and encouraging young people to enter the workforce.
+In November 2020 the unemployment rate sat at 6.1% in the Cairns SA4 region However, most jobs are in the 25-44 year age group, leaving youth unemployment (15-24 years) at a much higher estimated 12.6%.
+While Cairns has two universities, access to appropriate courses and pathways into university are critical in bridging the high youth unemployment rate and encouraging young people to enter the workforce.

-Nationally over the next 5 years, an additional 85,000 health workers and 28,000 educators will be needed to fill jobs in regional areas.
-To fill this need, the importance of regional universities cannot be overstated with more than 55% of employed regional university graduates remaining in regional areas on completion of their studies.
+Nationally over the next five years, an additional 85,000 health workers and 28,000 educators will be needed to fill jobs in regional areas.
+To fill this need, the importance of regional universities cannot be overstated with more than 65% of employed regional university graduates remaining in regional areas on completion of their studies.

-In addressing youth unemployment and preparing the region’s workforce for the future, the following three projects have been identified as essential enablers.
+In addressing youth unemployment and preparing the region’s workforce for the future, the following four projects have been identified as essential enablers.

-- CQUniversity seeks $50 million to establish a permanent, purpose-built CBD campus capable of accommodating 4,000+ students by 2030.
-Due to the proposed location adjacent to the Cairns Convention Centre, the new Campus will complement the various State Government buildings in the area, including the Health and Emergency Services Office, effectively creating a Knowledge Hub precinct in the Cairns CBD.
-The close proximity to the Convention Centre provides an important link for conference organisers, and allows for greater co-operation around facilities and human resources such as the employment of students for events.
-Most importantly, the new Campus will address the significant skill gaps identified in the region, particularly in terms of allied and mental health.
-The allied health courses will be supported by the establishment of on-campus health clinics staffed by supervised student practitioners, with appointments made available to the wider community at a lower cost than normal.
-The project is shovel-ready and will generate an estimated 330 jobs during construction (80 direct) plus more than 300 direct jobs through expanded University operations, and staff and student expenditure in the region.
+- CQUniversity seeks $50 million to establish a permanent, purpose built CBD campus capable of accommodating 4,000+ students by 2030.
+Due to the proposed location adjacent to the Cairns Convention Centre, the new Campus will complement existing infrastructure, effectively creating a knowledge hub precinct in the Cairns CBD.
+The close proximity to the Convention Centre provides an important link for conference organisers and allows for greater co-operation with regard to facilities and human resources such as the employment of students for events.
+Most importantly, the new campus will address the significant skill gaps identified in the region, particularly in terms of allied and mental health, engineering and technology.
+The allied health courses will be supported by the establishment of on-campus health clinics staffed by supervised student practitioners.
+The project is shovel-ready and will generate an estimated 330 jobs during construction (80 direct) plus more than 300 direct jobs through expanded university operations, and staff and student expenditure in the region.
 The economic impact over 10 years will be around $549 million.

-- CQUniversity seeks $45 million for the second ($10 million) and third ($35 million) stages of its ambitious Asia- Pacific Aviation Hub.
-This funding will secure a second hangar at the Cairns International Airport, new laboratory facilities including specialist space for Aviation Accidents Forensics, new flight simulators including a high-fidelity, world class flight simulator capable of attracting global commercial flight training business, and the roll-out of new aviation courses.
-It is estimated Stage 2 alone will generate 55-70 construction jobs and 10-15 permanent operational jobs, leading to a long-term economic impact of $30 million across Cairns.
+- CQUniversity seeks $10 million for Stage 2of its ambitious Asia- Pacific Aviation Hub.
+This funding will secure a second hanger at the Cairns International Airport, new laboratory facilities including specialist space for aviation accidents forensics, new flight simulators including a high-fidelity, world class flight simulator capable of attracting global commercial flight training business, and the roll-out of new aviation courses.
+CQUniversity will partner with Cairns Airport and Aviation Australia to grow skills to support emerging industry opportunities.
+It is estimated Stage 2 will generate 55-70 construction jobs and 10-15 permanent operational jobs, leading to a long-term economic impact of $30 million across Cairns.

-- That in 2020-2021 the State Government invest $50 million to establish the CQUniversity CBD Campus, with a further $10 million delivered in 2022-2023 for Stage 2 of the CQUniversity Asia-Pacific Aviation Hub.
-Collectively, these investments will generate 330-400 construction jobs in Cairns.
+- That the Federal Government invests $50m to establish a new CBD campus for CQUniversity and a further $10 million for Stage 2 of the CQUniversity Asia-Pacific Aviation Hub.

-- That to support the training of a regional medical workforce, the Federal Government allocate an additional 50 Commonwealth Supported Places and 30 International places recurrent, together with an allocation of Destination Australia scholarships to JCU’s School of Medicine and Dentistry.
+- That to support the training of a regional medical workforce, the Federal Government allocates an additional 50 Commonwealth Supported Places and 30 International places recurrent, plus an allocation of Destination Australia scholarships to JCU’s School of Medicine and Dentistry.